tmcw/obsidian-here/README.md

 ## Development

+This plugin is not published to the Obsidian community plugins yet.

 This is nearly the Obsidian template, so you don't need anything special.
 If you use [mise](https://mise.jdx.dev/), you can auto-install Node & PNPM.
 Otherwise, this works with Node (most recent versions) and PNPM 9 to install dependencies, but if you install